hydephp/hyde/README.md

 > However, Torchlight caches the response so this only affects the first time running the build, or if you update the page.

 ## Known Issues
-Deleting Markdown posts does not delete the already compiled HTML files.
+Hyde does not automatically delete compiled HTML files when the source files have been removed.
-In a future update (coming soon™) the builder will remove unused files automatically.
-For now, you can manually delete the files and then run the build command.
+However, you can supply the `--clean` flag to remove all content in the `_site` directory when running the build command.

 Currently, only top-level custom pages are supported.
 In the future, nested pages will be supported.
 For example, _site/directory/page.html